 - Math Thesis – students are placed with a mentor at ORNL for a one-year unpaid internship.

 - Hardin Valley Academy (HVA) – students must be a member of the Senior Portfolio Program.
 Internships are unpaid and HVA and the student initiate contact with mentors.

 - Farragut High School (FHS) – students must be a member of the Math or Science Academy.
 Internships are unpaid and FHS and the student initiate contact with mentors.

 - L&N STEM Academy – students must be part of the senior capstone project.
 Internships are unpaid and L&N STEM Academy and the student initiate contact with mentors.

-Higher Education Research Experiences (HERE) – College Entering Freshmen
+Higher Education Research Experiences (HERE) – College Entering Freshman

 Are you a graduating senior looking to jump-start your scientific and technical career with summer experience?
-The HERE program is open to U.S. Citizens or Lawful Permanent Residents (LPR) who will be at least 18 years of age prior to the start of appointment and have a minimum GPA of 2.5/4.0.
-Entering freshmen must graduate from high school immediately preceding the 10-week summer appointment and be accepted at a U.S. college or university in a STEM field or related discipline following appointment.
+The HERE program is open to U.S. Citizens or Legal Permanent Residents (LPR) who will be at least 18 years of age by the start of appointment and have a minimum GPA of 2.5/4.0.
+Entering freshmen must graduate from a U.S. accredited high school in the 12 months preceding the summer appointment and be accepted at a U.S. accredited college or university following appointment.
 Applications will open each year on October 2 and will close on July 1; however, applications should be submitted by February 1 for the best chance of selection.

 For the ARC/ORNL Summer Math Science Technology Institute, please contact:

 For the HERE - College Entering Freshman Program, please contact: